joeltg/ozymandias/README.md

 ## Usage

-By default, `repl` renders a split view of an editor and a repl.
+By default, lambda renders a split view of an editor and a repl.
 The lower repl pane is a direct stdio stream from the scheme subprocess: everything that is written to stdin and everything that comes out of stdout is also shown in the repl.
 It's useful for debugging and for one-liners.
 The upper editor pane is a high-level abstraction, where expressions can be evaluated inline and values can be visualized in generic ways.